-You may feel a slight burning sensation in the eye shortly after using BETOPTIC Eye Drops.
+You may feel a slight burning sensation in the eye shortly after using Betoptic.
 If this persists, or is very uncomfortable, contact your doctor or pharmacist.

-If you forget to use BETOPTIC Eye Drops you should put the drops that you missed in as soon as you remember and then go back to using them normally.
+If you forget to use Betoptic, you should put the drops that you missed in as soon as you remember and then go back to using them normally.
 If it is almost time for your next dose, skip the dose that you have missed and take your next dose when you are due to.

 If you are not sure what to do, contact your doctor or pharmacist.

-- Tell your doctor if you become pregnant while you are using BETOPTIC Eye Drops.
+Tell your doctor if you become pregnant while you are using Betoptic.

-- Tell your doctor and pharmacist that you are using BETOPTIC Eye Drops before you start taking any other medicines.
+Tell your doctor and pharmacist that you are using Betoptic before you start taking or using any other medicines.

 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical treatment if you get some of the side effects.

-Tell your doctor as soon as possible if you do not feel well while you are using BETOPTIC Eye Drops.
+Tell your doctor as soon as possible if you do not feel well while you are using Betoptic.

-Most side effects from BETOPTIC Eye Drops occur in, or around, the eye.
-These include:
+Most side effects from Betoptic occur in, or around, the eye.

-- Redness, inflammation, irritation and/or itching in the eye(s), eyelids or the surrounding lining of the eyelids;
+- Redness, inflammation, irritation and/or itching in your eye(s), eyelids or the surrounding lining of the eyelids

 - Inflammation of the cornea (clear front portion of your eye) (punctuate keratitis)